intesys/openapi-server/readme.md

 Mocks are enabled by default.
 The only way to disable is using an ENV variable.

-Mocks take precedence over proxy, if a mock is found for the requested route, it is server, otherwise the request is proxied to backend.
+Mocks take precedence over proxy, if a mock is found for the requested route, it is served, otherwise the request is proxied to backend.

 The MOCKS_PATH directory has a sub-folder structure which follows the paths to mock, as example: